davidjbuchanan/MS3-lockdown/README.md

 ### Existing Features

 **Dashboard page**
 - Page presents a full overview of the site's content enabling rapid movement around site.
-Here the user can find featured recipes which they can access for scrutiny.
+Here the user can find featured recipes which they can access for more detail.

 **View all recipes**
-- On the *All Recipes* page, all recipes are displayed in the chronological order of production.
+- C**R**UD On the *All Recipes* page, all recipes are displayed in the chronological order of production.
 Each record has a photo, dish name and a timestamp for the date of production.

 **Search the database**
 - If a user would like to search for a particular dish or by the name of a particular chef, then they can acces the *Search Recipe* page from the navbar.
 This results in the display of a 'Found Recipes' page to the user, this is a truncated version of the 'All Recipes' page.

 **Add a Recipe**
 - **C**RUD Create a new recipe.
-The 'Add Recipe' page has an adapted navbar that allows the addition of extra input fields for ingredients and procedures.
-This was installed to assist the user when systematically additing lists and is particularly beneficial whilst working on small viewports.
-This list is enumerated to aid the recipe author.
+The 'Add Recipe' page has an adapted navbar that allows the addition of extra input fields for ingredients and steps.
+This was installed to assist the user when systematically adding lists and is particularly beneficial whilst working on small viewports.
+This list is enumerated to aid the recipe's author.
-The addition of a timestamp that records the date of the record's creation.
+The addition of a timestamp records the date of the record's creation.

 **Update a Recipe**
 - CR**U**D Update an existing recipe.
 The 'Edit Recipe' page has the same features as the 'Add Recipe' page and is pre-populated with existing values.
-Again the adapted navbar has great utility allowing individual ingredients and procedures to be deleted without impact to the rest of the document.
-The list has also been enumerated with the ability to add further fields.
+Again the adapted navbar has great utility allowing individual ingredients and steps to be added and deleted without impact to the rest of the document.
+The list has also been enumerated for the user's satisfaction.

 **View a Recipe**
 - C**R**UD Read recipes, either from the main page, the 'Found Recipes' or the 'All Recipes' pages.
 From here, users also have additional options:
     - CR**U**D Update the recipe.
     - CRU**D** Delete the recipe.
-    - Strikethrough completed recipe steps i.e. an onclick event has been added to enable the user to score-off completed tasks.
+    - **Strikethrough** completed recipe steps i.e. an onclick event has been added to enable the user to score-off completed tasks.

 **Delete a Recipe**
-- CRU**D** Delete a recipe.
+- CRU**D** Delete a recipe from the 'All recipres' or 'edit recipes' page.

 **View all categories**
-- Similar to *All Recipes* there is an *All Categories* page, where users can view all food categories e.g. lunch, dinner, snack etc. From this page they can also:
+- C**R**UD Similar to *All Recipes* there is an *All Categories* page, where users can view all food categories e.g. lunch, dinner, snack etc. From this page they can also:
     - **C**RUD Create a new category
     - CRU**D** Delete a category